-She cooked delicious food, but I have an aftertaste in my mouth.
+She cooked a delicious Pomeranian meal, but I have an aftertaste in my mouth.
 My thoughts are racing at a thousand miles an hour.
-Mom happily chats away during lunch and I make a plan.
+Mom happily chats away during lunch, but I make a plan.

 I love open spaces, but now I close the bay window behind him.